oracle-samples/oci-iot-samples/README.md

 There are several options to view telemetry:

+- The APEX IoT dashboard (see below): this is the easiest way to get an overview of your telemetry data.
 - The APEX SQL Workshop to browse the database.
 - Connect directly to the database with [SQLcl](https://www.oracle.com/database/sqldeveloper/technologies/sqlcl/) or [SQL Developer](https://www.oracle.com/database/sqldeveloper/) (see below).
 - Query the database using the ORDS endpoints (see below).

+## IoT Platform Explorer

+Sample [APEX application](./apex/dashboard) that allows you to browse your IoT devices as well as the messages received.

 ## How To